Architecture of Star Wars: Jedi Temple

 Architects' Journal rated the Jedi Temple (located in the capital planet of Coruscant) third on its top-ten architecture of Star Wars list behind the second Death Star and Jabba the Hutt's palace on Tatooine, and ahead of Coruscant, capital city of the Old Republic.
 The temple is described in the article as adapting "the robust typology of Mayan temples, with durasteel cladding specified for the external stone walls for improved defensive strength" and said to be a ziggurat that "is built above a Force-nexus and has ample room for training facilities, accommodation and the Jedi Archive."
 The temple has five towers—the tallest is Tranquillity Spire—that are stylistically similar to the minarets surrounding the Hagia Sophia in Istanbul.
 Star Wars Insider listed it as the 100th greatest thing about Star Wars in its 100th-issue special.

 Ships

 The battle cruisers featured in Star Wars have been described as examples of "Suprematist architecture".
 Ship designs in Star Wars often make heavy use of greebles to create an illusion of mechanical function and scale.

 Real world buildings that mirror Star Wars

 The San Francisco Federal Building designed by Thom Mayne has been compared to the Jawa Sandcrawler featured in Star Wars Episode IV: A New Hope.
 The ING headquarters building (in Amsterdam, Netherlands) has been described as looking like something out of Star Wars that could "move forward on its legs".

 Conversely, the Trinity College, Dublin, Long Room Library is thought to be the basis for the Jedi Academy Library in Star Wars: Episode II – Attack of the Clones.

+Coruscant scenes for the second season of the Star Wars series Andor have been filmed at the City of Arts and Sciences in Valencia, Spain.